TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 - Discover how to add a 'catch-all' route in React Router.
 - Learn how to pass data from a parent component to any child components rendered via an outlet.
 - Understand how to implement protected routes in React Router.
+- Get an introduction to testing components that use React Router.

 ### Client-side routing